-By now, marketers have realized that the quest to attract eyeballs (the right eyeballs) isn’t as easy as it used to be.
-There’s just too much noise on too many channels.
-People are actively trying to reduce the amount of advertising messages they’re seeing.
-Marketers have figured out what doesn’t work, but many aren’t sure what to do instead.
+Marketers have realized that the quest to attract eyeballs (let alone, the right eyeballs) isn’t as easy as it used to be.
+With too much noise on too many channels, people are actively trying to reduce the amount of advertising messages in their life.
+While marketers have figured out what doesn’t work, many aren’t sure of an alternative approach.

 What is Inbound Marketing?

-Rather than spraying interruptive, self-serving marketing messages shotgun-style, smart marketers are creating content that meets the specific needs and desires of their target market.
+Rather than spraying interruptive, self-serving marketing messages, smart marketers are reimagining the content creation process so that their content meets the specific needs and desires of their target market.
 This type of marketing is called inbound marketing.
-Inbound marketing attracts prospects, engages them, and delights them, prompting them not only to buy, but also to spread the word to their family, friends, and colleagues.
-It’s an organic way of marketing that’s self-sustaining, snowballing over time.
-Unlike outbound marketing, inbound marketing doesn’t require interrupting your prospects.
-Content designed to address the needs and desires of prospects builds trust and makes prospects more responsive to your business.
+Inbound marketing attracts prospects, engages them, and delights them.
+This experience prompts your prospects not only to buy, but also to spread the word to their family, friends, and colleagues.

 Inbound Marketing Aligns Marketing, Sales, and Customer Service Teams

 The inbound methodology aligns marketing and sales teams, getting them working together toward a common goal.
-The marketing team focuses on attracting prospects at the point of interest, the sales team converts those leads through engagement, and the customer service team delights them as they fulfill the purchase.
-The end result is customers who are happy and want to share their experience with others.
+The marketing team focuses on attracting prospects at the point of interest (lead generation), while the sales team converts those qualified leads through engagement, and the customer service team delights buyers as they fulfill the purchase.
+The end result is new customers who are both happy and who want to share their experience with others.

 The Inbound Methodology